dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 ### Application running diagnostics and connecting over loopback interface

 Starting up application using `DOTNET_DiagnosticPorts=127.0.0.1:9000,nosuspend` on iOS, or `DOTNET_DiagnosticPorts=10.0.2.2:9000,nosuspend` on Android, will connect to `dotnet-dsrouter` listening on loopback port 9000 (can be any available port) on local machine.
 Once runtime is connected, it is possible to connect diagnostic tools like `dotnet-counters`, `dotnet-trace`, towards `dotnet-dsrouter` local IPC interface.
-In order to include startup events in EventPipe sessions, change `nosuspend` to `suspend` and runtime startup and wait for diagnostic tooling to connect before resuming.
+To include startup events in EventPipe sessions, change `nosuspend` to `suspend` and runtime startup and wait for diagnostic tooling to connect before resuming.

 If supported, it is possible to push the TCP/IP listener over to the device and only run a TCP/IP client on the local machine connecting to the runtime listener.
 Using `DOTNET_DiagnosticPorts=127.0.0.1:9000,nosuspend,listen` will run a local listener binding to loopback interface on simulator/emulator/device.
 On Android, it is possible to setup `adb` port forwarding while iOS runtime can bind local machine loopback interface directly from simulator. `dotnet-dsrouter` will be configured to use a TCP/IP client when running this scenario.

 `dotnet-dsrouter` also includes an argument, `--forward-port`, that simplifies this scenario across simulator/emulator and device connected over usb.

-On Android, `--forward-port` will automatically adapt to the supplied configuration and automatically use `adb forward` or `adb reverse` command to forward or reverse the port regardless if using emulator or device.
-This opens up for the ability to always use loopback interface like `127.0.0.1` on Android emulator or device attached over usb.
-In order run `adb` commands, `dotnet-dsrouter` needs to find `adb` tool as part of `PATH` or setting `ANDROID_SDK_ROOT` pointing to a Android SDK install.
+On Android, `--forward-port` will automatically adapt to the supplied configuration and automatically use `adb forward` or `adb reverse` command to forward or reverse the port regardless of using emulator or device.
+This opens for the ability to always use loopback interface like `127.0.0.1` on Android emulator or device attached over usb.
+In order run `adb` commands, `dotnet-dsrouter` needs to find `adb` tool as part of `PATH` or setting `ANDROID_SDK_ROOT` pointing to an Android SDK install.

 For more information on Android emulator networking and port forwarding: